Skip to main content

 Why this change

-The current fixed-TTL approach was logging ~340 forced logouts per day for users in long-running workflows (reported in #1847).
+The current fixed-TTL approach logs ~340 forced logouts per day for users in long-running workflows (reported in #1847).
 The root cause is that AuthMiddleware refreshes the token only on initial validation, not on subsequent requests within the window.

 This was deferred during the original auth implementation (see ADR-012) with a note to revisit once session analytics were available.
 We now have 30 days of data confirming the pattern.